-Intestinal parasites - Usually acquired when a pet inadvertently ingests eggs or spores from contaminated soil, water, feces or food, intestinal parasites can cause malnutrition, weight loss, vomiting, diarrhea and anemia.
-Besides making your pet sick, many of these parasites can cause significant health issues for your family too.
+Intestinal parasites are usually acquired when a pet inadvertently ingests eggs or spores from contaminated soil, water, feces or food.
+These parasites can make your pet very ill with symptoms such as malnutrition, weight loss, diarrhea, vomiting and anemia and may even cause significant health concerns for your family, too.
+These parasites are easily prevented with regular medication.